What is Turner syndrome?

 How is Turner syndrome diagnosed?

-The timing of a TS diagnosis generally depends on the development trajectory and severity of any of the typical signs that indicate the potential presence of this condition.
-TS is commonly diagnosed in childhood in girls with abnormally short stature or during adolescence due to delayed puberty or the failure to start menstruation.
-At this point, a physician can provide early intervention.
-Girls with 45,X TS are typically diagnosed earlier as they have more severe symptoms.
-Some individuals are not diagnosed until they are adults.xiii
+The timing to diagnose Turner syndrome generally depends on the development trajectory and severity of the symptoms.
+TS is commonly diagnosed in early childhood in females with abnormally short stature or during adolescence due to delayed puberty or the failure to start menstruation.
+At this point, a physician can diagnose Turner syndrome and provide early intervention.
+Females with 45,X TS are typically diagnosed earlier as they have more severe symptoms.
+Some individuals are not diagnosed until they are adults.xiv

-If a female has signs or symptoms of TS, a blood sample is taken to confirm the diagnosis.
+If a female has signs or symptoms of TS, a blood sample will be taken to confirm the diagnosis.
 This blood sample undergoes a genetic analysis called a karyotype, which looks at the size, shape, and number of chromosomes in multiple cells.
-Sometimes, if Mosaic TS is suspected, skin biopsies from different parts of the body are taken and tested for karyotype, due to the fact that in Mosaic Turner, different cells in the body can have different karyotypes.xiv
+Sometimes, if mosaic Turner syndrome is suspected, skin biopsies from different parts of the body are taken and tested for karyotype because different cells in the body can have different karyotypes in mosaic Turner syndrome.xv

 It is also possible to screen for TS before a child is born.
-If an individual is undergoing IVF treatment, preimplantation genetic testing for aneuploidy (PGT-A) can screen for an increased risk in an embryo before it is transferred.
+If an intended parent is undergoing IVF treatment, preimplantation genetic testing for aneuploidy (PGT-A) can screen for an increased risk in an embryo before it is transferred.
 After 10 weeks' gestation, a non-invasive prenatal test (NIPT, which examines fetal DNA in the maternal blood) can indicate if there is a missing X chromosome.
-Similarly, in a prenatal screening ultrasound, an increased nuchal translucency value (measurement of thickness of translucent space behind the neck of fetus), or other anatomic features can indicate increased risk of TS.xv If PGT-A, NIPT, or ultrasound indicate TS, the diagnosis can be confirmed prenatally using chorionic villus sampling (CVS) or amniocentesis.xvi
+Similarly, in a prenatal screening ultrasound, an increased translucency value (measurement of thickness of translucent space behind the neck of the fetus), or other physical features can indicate increased risk of TS.xvi If PGT-A, NIPT, or ultrasound indicate TS, the diagnosis can be confirmed prenatally using chorionic villus sampling (CVS) or amniocentesis.xvii

-For individuals born with TS, once a formal diagnosis has been issued, a physician will want to conduct further testing to determine any issues associated with the condition and to develop a management plan.
-Testing for TS can include any of the following:xvii
+Once a formal diagnosis has been issued for a patient with TS, a physician will want to conduct further testing to determine any issues associated with the condition and to develop a management plan.
+Here are some of the tests that may be conducted:xviii

 Are individuals with Turner syndrome able to get pregnant?

-Statistics indicate that more than 90 percent of women with TS have gonadal failure (primary ovarian failure, meaning the ovaries do not function normally).
-In most patients, puberty is delayed and followed by progressive ovarian failure (slow loss of ovarian tissue leading to complete lack of function), which cannot be treated with medical care.xxiii
+Statistics indicate that more than 90 percent of females with Turner syndrome have primary ovarian failure, meaning the ovaries do not function normally.
+In most patients, puberty is delayed and followed by progressive ovarian failure (slow loss of ovarian tissue leading to complete lack of function), which cannot be medically treated.xix

-However, approximately 5-20 percent of those with TS do externally appear to develop normally during puberty without medical assistance, and have spontaneous menstrual cycles, although subsequent ovarian failure and early menopause often ensues.xxiv,xxv,xxvi
+However, approximately 5 to 20 percent of individuals with TS externally appear to develop normally during puberty without medical assistance, and have spontaneous menstrual cycles, although subsequent ovarian failure and early menopause often ensues.xx,xxi,xxii

-Given that those with natural menstrual cycles are likely to lose fertility at a young age, they are often encouraged to consider egg cryopreservation (freezing) if they wish to conceive genetically related children later in life.xxix
+Given that females with TS and natural menstrual cycles are likely to lose fertility at a young age, they are often encouraged to consider egg cryopreservation (freezing) if they wish to conceive genetically related children later in life.xxiii

 Unfortunately, over 90 percent of people with TS do not have functional ovaries despite adequate pubertal estrogen treatment.
-In this group, oocyte or embryo donation should be considered for those hoping to achieve a viable pregnancy.xxxi Women with TS utilizing donor eggs or embryos to achieve a pregnancy need supplemental hormones during pregnancy as their bodies do not produce the normal amounts of estrogen, progesterone, and other pregnancy hormones.xxxii Individuals with TS that are considering pregnancy should consult with their physician as the risk of complications is higher, as described above.
+In this group, oocyte or embryo donation should be considered for those hoping to achieve a viable pregnancy.xxv Females with TS using donor eggs or embryos to achieve a pregnancy need supplemental hormones during pregnancy as their bodies do not produce the normal amounts of estrogen, progesterone, and other pregnancy hormones.xxvi

-One option for women with TS in the future may be cryopreservation of prepubertal ovarian tissue prior to the inevitable occurrence of ovarian failure after puberty.xxxiii This means that down the road, there may be an option for eggs to be extracted from girls with TS prior to puberty, before the ovaries degenerate.
-However, this is investigational at this time as the non-mature eggs would need to be matured in a lab prior to being able to be used for a pregnancy.xxxiv,xxxv
+One option for females with TS in the future may be cryopreservation of prepubertal ovarian tissue prior to the inevitable occurrence of ovarian failure after puberty.xxxiii Then, there might be an option for eggs to be extracted from young females with TS prior to puberty, before the ovaries degenerate.
+However, this process is investigational at this time as the non-mature eggs would need to be matured in a lab prior to being able to be used.xxxiv,xxxv

 Conclusion

-While TS is a disease that can have serious implications, the earlier it is diagnosed, the earlier an appropriate treatment plan can be developed and implemented.
-Women who are concerned about their fertility and commensurate pregnancy options should speak to a physician if they suspect they have TS, or if they have been diagnosed at an earlier point in their lives.
+Turner syndrome is a medical condition that can have serious implications.
+However, the earlier it is diagnosed, the earlier an appropriate treatment plan can be developed and implemented.
+Females who are concerned about their fertility and pregnancy options should speak to a physician if they suspect they have TS or have already been diagnosed.

 i Gravholt, C. (2004).
 Epidemiological, endocrine and metabolic features in Turner syndrome.
 European Journal of Endocrinology, 151(6), 657-687. https://doi.org/10.1530/eje.0.1510657